mainsail-crew/docs/docs/features/console.md

 Use the `TAB` key to auto-complete commands.
 If multiple options are available, a list will appear—click on a command to select it, or continue typing and press `TAB` again to refine the suggestion.

+On touchscreen devices, a double-arrow icon appears next to the input field.
+Tap it to trigger auto-complete—this replaces the `TAB` key functionality, which is not available without a physical keyboard.

 ![Console Tab Mobile](../images/features/console-tab.avif)

 ## Find commands